 The prototype has an effective resolution of 50 megapixels per eye, according to co-founder Urho Konttori, and is being marketed as the first VR headset capable of offering ‘human-eye resolution’.

-Since its founding in 2016, Varjo has received extensive funding from a range of investors, totalling $46 million.
+Since its founding in 2016, Varjo has received extensive funding from a range of investors, totalling $46 million and looking like a promising tech startup.
 The product is still in development but it is set to be the next leap forward in this fast-developing technological field.

 The platform aims to transform employee training, via an AI-powered knowledge game.
 This game adapts to the user’s individual learning requirements and knowledge base to create a versatile medium for employee training.